jinghuazhao/SUMSTATS/README.md

 # SUMSTATS

-Preparation of GWAS summary statistics
+Description of GWAS summary statistics

-The repository is created to provide input for PW-pipeline, FM-pipeline including GCTA, and possibly others here.
+The repository shows how to provide input for PW-pipeline, FM-pipeline including GCTA, and possibly others here.

 Briefly, the format has the following columns,